 Leasehold improvements are capitalized and depreciated over the shorter of the lease term and their useful lives on a straight-line basis.
-Assets under the course of construction are accounted based on actual expenditures less any impairment losses (applicable before 1 January 2019).
+Assets under the course of construction are accounted based on actual expenditures less any impairment losses.
 Assets under the course of construction are accounted based on actual expenditures less any impairment losses.
 Upon completion of construction assets are transferred to property and equipment and accounted at their carrying amounts.
 Assets under the course of construction are not depreciated until they are ready for usage.

 Repairs and maintenance are charged to the statement of profit or loss and other comprehensive income during the period in which they are incurred.
-The cost of major renovations is included in the carrying amount of the asset when it is incurred and when it satisfies the criteria for asset recognition.
+The cost of major renovations is included in the carrying amount of the asset when it is probable that future economic benefits from them, which will be more than it was expected from the initial assessment of the statutory indicator of the present asset, will flow to the Bank.
 Major renovations are depreciated over the remaining useful life of the related asset.